Part II of the Yellow-Jackets-Eating-Squirrel-Flesh Incident

 I asked my eldest son if he would unwrap it and take it out by the tree to attract yellow jackets while I was teaching.
 "May I please not touch dead stuff?" he politely asked.
 I grabbed the bag, ran outside and deposited my bait and waited all day.
 Nothing but a wet, cold, dead squirrel.
 I think it was too cold and rainy for yellow jackets.

 So I figured it would at least make a good science lesson as Amadeus had already kindly exposed part of its anatomy for us.
 We grabbed a good pair of scissors and cut it open down to the pelvis.
 We found its heart, kidneys, liver, stomach, and small and large intestines.
 Then we cut open its stomach and found chewed-up walnuts.
 Lovely.
 She is in the freezer tonight.
-I think my friend who wanted the sea horse and starfish would like to show this to her class as well.
+I thought someone else may want to show it to their class as well.
 It's all in a day's work.